 Making a nomination is very straightforward and is designed to be targeted and not overly time consuming.
-You simply need to fill in the online form for the relevant category and this will be submitted automatically to us once completed.
+You simply need to draft your entry in a word document and cut and paste the information to complete the online form for the relevant category and this will be submitted automatically to us once completed.
 Each category has a bespoke online form which sets out category criteria and asks for a short response in relation to each of the criteria (the judges would prefer to read succinct responses of around 200-300 words per criterion.
 We will accept responses up to a strict 500 word limit where you feel it absolutely necessary to convey the scope of the nomination – but this is a maximum and not a compulsory word limit).

 Following the nomination deadline the Judges will review all submitted nominations and shortlist a maximum of five nominees in each category.